What Is A Screening Mammogram?

-Since our goal is disease prevention and early diagnosis, we talk about screenings a lot.
+We often talk about screenings because we want to support people who are curious about proactive health awareness.
 This time, as we continue the topic of breast cancer prevention we will discuss what a screening mammogram is?

 Written by Y. Timovskaya, Ph.D., doctor oncologist of the highest category, Member of ESMO.